Kozha Sree Narasimhaswami Temple

-Kozhaa Sree Narasimhaswami Temple is a Hindu shrine at Kozha, in the village of Kuravilangad, Kottayam, Kerala, India.
+Kozhaa Sree Narasimhaswami Temple is a Hindu shrine at Kozha, in the village of Kuravilangad, Kottayam, Kerala, in India.
 The temple is dedicated to Narasimha, the fourth incarnation of the Hindu god Vishnu.

 Location

 Kozha is about 23 km north-east of Kottayam and about 27 km east of the pilgrim town of Vaikom.

-History of The Temple
+History

 The belief is that it is the only swayambhu (self-manifested) idol of Narasimha in Kerala.
-Till circa C.E.
-1752, Kozha, mostly uninhabited and wooded, was part of the Vadakkumkoor principality.
+Till circa 1752 CE, Kozha, mostly uninhabited and wooded, was part of the Vadakkumkoor principality.
 It is believed that it was a vanavedan (jungle-dwelling hunter) who happened to find the idol of Lord Narasimha in the jungles of what is now Kozha.
 The locals, with the blessings of the powers-that-be, consecrated the idol and over a period of time, it developed into a full-fledged shrine.
 Some people believe that he was not a real hunter but the Hindu god Shiva himself.
 The temple of Vettakkarumakan (son of Siva and Parvathy when they took the forms of Kiratha and his consort) situated near the Narasimhaswami temple, lends credence to the story.
 The region is generally Shaivaite.
 Few Vishnu/Krishna temples suggest later influence of Vaishnavism.